hanschen/vim-ipython-cell/README.md

     g:ipython_cell_delimit_cells_by

-Specify if cells should be delimited by `marks` or `tags`.
-Default: `marks`
+Specify if cells should be delimited by `'marks'` or `'tags'`.
+Default: `'marks'`

     g:ipython_cell_tag

 If cells are delimited by tags, specify the format of the tags.
-Default: `##`
+Default: `'##'`

     g:ipython_cell_valid_marks

 If cells are delimited by marks, specify which marks to use.
-Default: `abcdefghijklmnopqrstuvqxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`
+Default: `'abcdefghijklmnopqrstuvqxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'`

 Example Vim configuration